GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

   skaffold build -q --dry-run

 Options:
-  -b, --build-image=[]: Choose which artifacts to build.
-Artifacts with image names that contain the expression will be built only.
+  -b, --build-image=[]: Only build artifacts with image names that contain the given substring.
 Default is to build sources for all artifacts
       --cache-artifacts=true: Set to false to disable default caching of artifacts --cache-file='': Specify the location of the cache file (default $HOME/.skaffold/cache) -c, --config='': File for global configurations (defaults to $HOME/.skaffold/config)